-Feeling stuck is the worst - Especially when training for your fitness goals.
+Feeling stuck is the worst - especially when you're on a fitness or weight loss journey to attain a certain goal in a short amount of time.
 Not being able to see or make progress is frustrating and takes away your motivation to continue your training program.
-Workout plateaus happen to the best of us, especially if you are training vigorously to obtain results, be it for - building muscle or weight loss.
+Although they're often called weight-loss plateaus, they happen to anyone training vigorously to obtain results, be it for - building muscle or fat loss.

 So keep on reading to learn everything about workout plateaus and how to deal with them so you can continue making progress!

-It's simply a period in which you are no longer making progress.
-Progress could be muscle gains, weight loss, increase in strength, and overall performance.
+It's simply a period in which you are no longer making progress, which is why they're commonly known as workout plateaus.
+Progress could be muscle gain, weight loss, increase in strength, and overall performance.
 When you're just starting out with a new workout program like weight lifting, you'll notice that you get stronger and lose fat relatively quickly.
 But after a few months or so, once you're in the intermediate phase of weightlifting, the progress slows down.
 This is normal.
 The higher body fat percentage you have the easier it is to make progress and actually see results.
 That will eventually slow down, it can take around a month or so to increase in strength or see any visible progress.

 So be aware, slow progress does not equal a workout plateau.
 If you're able to still do as many reps or sets before and lift the same weights, or are able to see and feel the results then you're making progress.